NYC weather forecast: Cold temperatures will stick around for a while, along with snow chance

 The first round of snow showers arrives late Friday afternoon, continuing into the early evening.
 A weak clipper passes south of the city with enough moisture to deliver light snow to parts of Central and South Jersey.
 Ocean County is best-positioned for plowable snow, but we could see flakes as far north as Essex County.

-That first system moves in and out quickly, and that means snow accumulations will be light, 1-3 inches for Ocean County.
+That first system moves in and out quickly, and that means snow accumulations will be light, 1 to 3 inches for Ocean County.
 But even light snow can lead to slick roads, so those in Central and South Jersey should drive safely and slowly Friday afternoon and evening.

 Local